robbiew/ghostnet/README.md

 ## What is GHOSTnet?

 **GHOSTnet** is a new email and message network for BBSes, designed for fun and to enhance your BBS experience!
-It connects WWIV BBSes to FTN while maintaining the unique benefits of WWIVnet for WWIV and Talisman SysOps, rekindling the excitement of BBSing.

-Here's the updated section with the added text:

 ---